mz2/Syncpoint-API/README.md

 # Syncpoint API

+Sync realtime multi-user applications with Apache CouchDB in the cloud and TouchDB on mobile devices.

 Mobile Syncpoint is an API suite for synchronizing multi-user interactive applications using Apache CouchDB in the cloud and TouchDB on mobile devices.

 ## Why Sync?